 The CDA will evaluate the cost reasonableness of proposed acquisition costs by an as-is appraisal.
 The as-is appraisal and related costs will be the responsibility of the applicant.
-Appraisals must be completed within one year of the date of the final application and will be considered expired by the CDA one year after the effective date of the report.
+Appraisals must be completed within one year of the date of the final application and will be considered expired by the CDA one year after the effective date of the report; provided, however, that for applicants submitting for additional Tax Credits after its initial application, the CDA will accept an appraisal which has been completed within one and a half years of the initial application.